Google Docs available

 Tame your chaos with a central place to store and manage contracts, so you can analyze, decide and act quicker.

-• Background, parties and purpose: Outlines broad expectations of shareholders with regards to voting, rights and obligations as well as individual responsibilities.
+• Background, parties, and purpose: This section outlines broad expectations of shareholders regarding voting, rights and obligations, and individual responsibilities.

-• Share capital and ownership: Details how many shares are owned by who and how much each share is worth.
+• Share capital and ownership: Details how many shares are owned by whom and how much each is worth.
 Additionally, it stipulates how the shares are divided into capital and what shareholders can do with those shares.

 • General meetings: Stipulates that shareholders are meant to attend General meetings (by proxy if needed) and how decisions can be made at General meetings.

-• The board: Details how many are required for the company’s board as well as how voting on the board is to run.
-The frequency of board meetings are outlined here as well as what happens if there is a personal or material interest for a board member.
+• The board: Details how many are required for the company’s board and how voting on the board is to run.
+The frequency of board meetings is outlined here, as well as what happens if there is a personal or material interest for a board member.

 • Management: How a management team is assembled is stipulated here.

-• Dividends: Outlines the company’s policy to how dividends are calculated and distributed.
+• Dividends: Outlines the company’s policy on calculating and distributing dividends.

-• Transfer of shares: In this extensive section, it is discussed how shares can be sold, transferred or bought, to give clear direction for any way a share may be transferred.
+• Transfer of shares: This extensive section discusses how shares can be sold, transferred, or bought and gives clear direction on how a share may be transferred.

-• Dead-lock: In the event of a dead-lock, this section stipulates how such circumstances can be resolved and what actions are required by all involved.
+• Deadlock: This section stipulates how to resolve a deadlock and what actions are required by all involved.

-• Termination: In our Shareholder Agreement, we state that the agreement is interminable and that a party is always bound by it until they sell their shares.
+• Termination: Our Shareholder Agreement states that the agreement is everlasting and that a party is always bound by it until they sell their shares.

-• Deaths: In the sad event of a death, this section focuses on how transfer of ownership to the deceased's estate or heirs should be dealt with.
+• Deaths: In the sad event of a death, this section focuses on how to deal with the transfer of ownership to the deceased's estate or heirs.

-• Prohibition of competing business: How conflicts of interests are approached is outlined in this section and any penalties that a person is subject to, should they be found to be involved in a competing business.
+• Prohibition of competing business: This section outlines how conflicts of interest are approached and any penalties a person is subject to if they are involved in a competing company.

-• Confidentiality: Shareholders are bound to secrecy when signing this Shareholder Agreement, unless information is publicly known or available, or has to be discussed to other third parties or disclosed due to legal reasons.
+• Confidentiality: Shareholders are bound to secrecy when signing this Shareholder Agreement unless the information is publicly known or available or has to be discussed with other third parties or disclosed for legal reasons.

-• Intellectual property rights: These rights are automatically transferred to the company when Parties start working for or with it.
+• Intellectual property rights are automatically transferred to the company when Parties start working for or with it.

-• Disputes and applicable law: How disputes are resolved are determined here, as well as what country’s laws govern the resolution of those disputes.
+• Disputes and applicable law: Here, how disputes are resolved and which country’s laws govern their resolution are determined.

 • Other matters: Any further issues that may transpire or need outlining are written here.